Sutent® (sunitinib malate) for kidney cancer

 - Tiredness that worsens and does not go away

 - Low blood sugar (hypoglycemia) Low blood sugar can happen with Sutent, and may cause you to become unconscious or you may need to be hospitalized.
 Low blood sugar with Sutent may be worse in people who have diabetes and take anti-diabetic medicines.
+Your healthcare provider will check your blood sugar levels regularly during treatment with Sutent.
 Signs and symptoms of low blood sugar may include:

 - fast heart beat

 General information about Sutent: Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Sutent for a condition for which it was not prescribed.
 Do not give Sutent to other people, even if they have the same symptoms you have.
 It may harm them.

 This Patient Information sheet summarized the most important information about Sutent.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about Sutent that is written for healthcare professionals.